 A peaceful chunk of Berber culture restored, the Kasbah du Toubkal is located in the middle of the Atlas Mountain range.
-Originally the home of a local chief, the man must have had good taste, if the scenery of this site is any indication.
-The surrounding geography was spectacular enough to stand in for the Himalayas in Martin Scorsese's film Kundun.
+The original owner, a local chief, must have had good taste if the scenery of this site is any indication.
+The surrounding geography was spectacular enough to stand in for the Himalayas in Martin Scorsese’s film Kundun.

-The hotel itself is an attraction, and therefore you mustn't necessarily be a guest to visit the exotic spot.
-Located just above a small village, a path leads visitors to the spectacular setting.
+The hotel itself is an attraction and you needn’t necessarily be a guest to visit the exotic spot.
+From a small village below, a path leads visitors to the spectacular setting.
 There, they can try some of the traditional foods or mint tea surrounded by traditional Berber style.
-There are also treks (which may include mules) to visit more of the mountains, the nearby village and Toubkal National Park, which surrounds the area.
+There are also treks (which may include rides on muleback) to visit more of the mountains, the nearby village and Toubkal National Park, which surrounds the area.